jsnjack/kazy-go/README.md

 ====

 ### What is it?
-kažy is an application that highlights and filters output from STDIN
+kažy is an application that highlights, filters and extracts string patterns from STDIN

 ### How to use?
 ```